 "They portrayed this as San Onofre has tubes that are plugged but so does the rest of the industry,” Gundersen said.
 “What the NRC didn't say and what Edison didn't say is compared to the rest of the industry, the damage at San Onofre is extraordinary."

-Gundersen also criticized Edison for suggesting that running one of the two reactors at lower power might reduce or eliminated the tube wear problem.
+Gundersen also criticized Edison for suggesting that running one of the two reactors at lower power might reduce or eliminate the tube wear problem.

-"They both need to shut down until extensive repairs are made running them until repairs made I don't think is in the public's best safety interest,” he said.
+"They both need to shut down until extensive repairs are made.
+Running them until repairs are made, I don't think is in the public's best safety interest,” he said.